pokerth/pokerth-snap/README.md

 * clone the repository and enter the folder

-* building this snap inside a vm requires multipass / @TODO: detailed explanation

 * run snapcraft:

   `snapcraft`

+* agree to install multipass if not installed

-  It should create a core18 multipass vm in which the whole build process takes place.
+  It will then also download a core18 VM in which the whole build process takes place.
 The build process should result in a snap file.

 * Use `snap install --devmode [SnapFile].snap` to install the snap.